-FST 235 FIRE PREVENTION 2B
+FST 235 FIRE PREVENTION 2B Course length: 40 hours lecture

-Prerequisite: FST 231 Fire Prevention 1A and FST 232 Fire Prevention 1B or permission by the instructor.
+Prerequisite: FST 231 Fire Prevention 1A and FST 232 Fire Prevention 1B or permission by the instructor

 This course provides the participants with extensive, in-depth information about the fire and life safety standards of buildings as they relate to Titles 19 and 24.
 Topics for discussion include: Types of construction, construction methods and materials, interior finishes, roof coverings, occupancy, and more.
 This course may be offered as Pass/No Pass.